-We claim that a lower semi-continuous (as defined in \mbox{Definition \ref{semicontinuous}}) functor $F$ that vanishes on FP restricts to a lower semi-continuous functor on $\Fins$ (as defined in \mbox{Definition \ref{semicontinuous_finstats}}).
-To see this, note that, given a sequence of morphisms $(f,s^i) : (X,q^i) \rightarrow (Y,r^i)$ that converges pointwise to a morphism $(f,s) : (X,q) \rightarrow (Y,r)$, we can recover from and
+Recalling that $\mathbf{FP}$ stands for the subcategory of \Sbs{} consisting of the same objects, but with only those morphisms where the hypothesis is optimal.
+We claim that a lower semi-continuous (as defined in \mbox{Definition \ref{semicontinuous}}) functor $F$ that vanishes on $\mathbf{FP}$ restricts to a lower semi-continuous functor on $\Fins$ (as defined in \mbox{Definition \ref{semicontinuous_finstats}}).
+To see this, note that, given a sequence of morphisms $(f,s_i) : (X,p_i) \rightarrow (Y,q_i)$ that converges pointwise to a morphism $(f,s) : (X,p) \rightarrow (Y,q)$, we can recover from and

-Note that, on finite sets, converging pointwise is equivalent to strong convergence. \end{defi}
+Note that, on finite sets, converging pointwise is equivalent to strong convergence.